 And remember, if you do pursue and win your claim against the bond, there’s some satisfaction in knowing the sureties then have to collect from the party that furnished the bond.
 So they aren’t off the hook.

-Still, overall, I can’t say I’m happy with it, but we’ll see how it shakes out once it goes into effect in January.
+Still, overall, I can’t say I’m happy with it, but we’ll see how it shakes out.